-To be cleared for clinical, this means you have submitted the online proposal for your preceptor(s) and clinical site(s), received approval for your preceptor(s) and clinical site(s) from your clinical coordinator, submitted the online affiliation agreement information request for all clinical site(s) you will be attending, and submitted a signed and complete preceptor agreement(s) for each preceptor you will work with to the appropriate drop box to your clinical coordination organization on Blackboard (your Pathway to Graduation).
+Clinical Approval and Electronic Logs: To be cleared for clinical, this means you have submitted the online proposal for your preceptor(s) and clinical site(s), received approval for your preceptor(s) and clinical site(s) from your clinical coordinator, submitted the online affiliation agreement information request for all clinical site(s) you will be attending, this affiliation agreement has been fully executed by the clinical facility and UTA Legal Department, and submitted a signed and complete preceptor agreement(s) for each preceptor you will work with to the appropriate drop box in the clinical management system.

 You must work with your preceptor(s) of record in the clinical site(s) of record.
-This means that you must work with the preceptor and clinical sites that appear in your Pathway to Graduation and have been approved by your clinical coordinator.
-Note: If your clinical site or preceptor has not been fully approved and does not appear in your Pathway to Graduation for your clinical course, you are not approved from a legal standpoint to be in the facility or with the preceptor.
+This means that you must work with the preceptor and clinical sites that have been approved by your clinical coordinator.
+Note: If your clinical site or preceptor has not been fully approved and does not appear in the official records of the clinical management system, you are not approved from a legal standpoint to be in the facility or with the preceptor.

 Once you begin your clinical course, you may not make changes to your preceptors of record except in circumstances where your preceptor leaves their position or it is determined that the preceptor or clinical site is not allowing you to meet the objectives of the course.
-You will need to submit a written request through the Pathway to Graduation to make any changes to your preceptors of record at any time during the course.
-Approval is required by the clinical coordination team - your faculty's approval alone is not sufficient to make a change.

-Students are required to enter all patient encounters into the Typhon Group Healthcare Solutions ("Typhon") electronic log system.
-Students can access their Typhon account by entering their own unique username and password which will be accessible their first clinical semester.
+Students are required to enter all patient encounters into the clinical management system.
 You only have 7 days to enter your case logs and time logs from the day of your clinical experience.
 Failure to log cases/hours within 7 days will results in a loss of those hours.
 No exceptions.
-Typhon is both a student learning opportunity and an evaluation method for your clinical courses.
+Your electronic logs are both a student learning opportunity and an evaluation method for your clinical courses.
 Patient encounters include patients the student assesses, diagnoses, and manages as part of their clinical coursework.
 Individual clinical courses may have additional guidelines/requirements related to their specific course and will be noted in the course syllabus (e.g. types of encounter required, number of patients required during course).
 The student's electronic log data provides a description of the patients managed during the student's clinical experience, including the number of patients, diagnoses of patients, and the type of interventions initiated.
 As a result, the data is an essential requirement of the student's clinical experience and is used to evaluate student clinical performance.
 The data is also used to meet course requirements and to evaluate student clinical performance.
-Upon completion of the Program, students will have access to an executive summary of their log entries through Typhon for their professional portfolio.
+Upon completion of the Program, students will have access to an executive summary of their log entries for their professional portfolio.